Skip to main content

 1. Including Noindexed or Redirected URLs

 If a URL returns a 301 redirect or has a noindex meta tag, it shouldn't be in your sitemap.
 Including these sends conflicting signals to search engines: "Please crawl this page, but also don't index it."
-Over time, this erodes crawler trust in your sitemap as a reliable signal.
+Over time, including such URLs can cause search engines to treat your sitemap as a less reliable signal for crawl prioritization.

 Fix: Run a monthly audit comparing sitemap URLs against their HTTP status codes and meta robots directives.
 Automate this with a crawling tool.